joshdschneider/docs/README.md

 # [docs](https://formation.fyi/)

 This is the repository for Formation's static landing page and documentation website.
+Bootstrapped with [create-react-app](https://create-react-app.dev/).
 For the official Formation repo, [click here](https://github.com/joshdschneider/formation).